plblum/jivs/planning/Aria Design.md

 ### Updater Composition

-- A role may have zero or one registered static updater and zero or one registered field-state updater.
+- A role may have zero or one registered static updater and zero or one registered validation-state updater.
-- Registering another updater for the same role replaces the previous registration.
+- Registering another updater for the same role silently replaces the previous registration.
 - There are no unregister operations.
 - A specialized updater is supplied by an Adapter Definition or presentation.
 - When no specialized updater is supplied, the registered role updater runs when available.